mozilla/jsThreads/README.md

 responses, all bets are off.
 The pending response will trigger the javascript engine to run despite the debugger, and mess with your program state.

-This happens with any javascript program, but just be aware your program can be achieve *impossible* states when you are debugging.
+This is not a problem with jsThreads, it is a problem with debugging any javascript program; I just want you to be aware your program can be achieve *impossible* states when you are debugging.

 ####Can not us JS Functors####